Roshan Ariyaratnam General Surgeon

 Following a referral, his approach typically includes:

-• Recovery and follow-up: Supporting patients with guidance on when to resume strenuous activity or strenuous exercise after surgery.
+• Recovery and follow-up: Offering tailored guidance on when and how to safely resume exercise or heavy activity post-surgery.

 Mesh and Your Hernia Repair